ezspot/bisnode-api/README.md

 ### Additional Features

 Other Bisnode API endpoints can be implemented on request.
-Please contact support for more information.
+Please contact the author for more information.

 ## API Documentation